 Like I stated earlier graphically it looks really dated and there are many stiff animations thrown in there.
 The combat is based around creating hit combos with your guitar and you can also shoot some neat rock power beams which decimate zombies which was neat.
 There's also some alright variation between zombies though it does get stale towards the end and also the marine soldiers found later in the campaign we some of the oddest AI I've ever fought.
 They'll shoot with great accuracy and then just stand there straight up for a few seconds before shooting again, very strange.
 Another problem with the AI and general world environments is that there was no consistency with damage.
 Sometimes hits would do nothing whereas other times I'd lose 50% of my health pumping into something or just walking around.

 I did have some fun while playing Rock Zombie and the game does function well, to a degree.
 It really isn't a shining example of modern technology, but does have the marks of an older brawler game.
 It gives off a whole arcade like vibe while playing, though I'm unsure how many will really love that.
 There were many strange aspects when it came to AI and I feel it would have been better if a cooperative part was added in as it seems like that game should have had that.
 There were also driving portions that appeared every so often which was a neat change in gameplay, though these were quickly annoying due to length and that it was completely repetitive.
 Rock Zombie was an alright game with some decent campaign length though really nothing too spectacular.

-Review Done on Rock Zombie for Xbox One
+Rock Zombie Review on Xbox One